metabrainz/musicbrainz-server/RELEASING.md

 2. On the [translations update](#update-translated-messages) step,
    start with following the exact same two steps (more detailed above):

-   1. _Commit_ any pending change, _push_ any missing commit to downstream, and _update_ any missing commit from upstream, all from the
+   1. “Commit” any pending change, “push” any missing commit to downstream, and “update” any missing commit from upstream, all from the
       [repository in Weblate](https://translations.metabrainz.org/projects/musicbrainz/#repository).

    2. Update your local `translations` branch and merge it to `beta` and push.